 Dr. Jennifer Watt has a passion for teaching and learning.
 She began her career teaching middle and senior years students English Language Arts both in Canada and England.
 Watt received a 2017 University of Manitoba Distinguished Dissertation Award for her arts-based, autoethnographic work Practising Life Writing: Teaching Through Vulnerability, Discomfort, Mindfulness, and Compassion.
 She is currently an assistant professor of language and literacy, with particular interests in how multiple literacies contribute to and create well-being and well-becoming in schools and beyond.
 Watt recently created the Schools of Well-Being podcast which explores the ways schools are living out well-being and well-becoming through conversations with researchers and K-12 educators.Watt also serves as a co-director of the Manitoba Writing Project.
 Visit her website to learn more about her teaching, research, and outreach.

-She is guest co-editor, with Dr. Christopher Lubienski, of a forthcoming special issue of Educational Policy Analysis and Archives titled “School Diversification and Dilemmas across Canada in an Era of Education Marketization and Neoliberalization.”
+She was guest co-editor, with Dr. Christopher Lubienski, of a special issue of Educational Policy Analysis and Archives titled “School Diversification and Dilemmas across Canada in an Era of Education Marketization and Neoliberalization.”
 Yoon’s recent publications examined the impacts of school choice policy on diversity within schools and diverse youths school choices, finding that they reinforce segregation and affect youths’ racial identities.

-Yoon recently completed a post-doctoral fellowship, funded by the Social Sciences and Humanities of Research Council of Canada, which explored socio-spatially the extent to which marginalized urban families exercise their access to school choice.
+Yoon completed a post-doctoral fellowship, funded by the Social Sciences and Humanities of Research Council of Canada, which explored socio-spatially the extent to which marginalized urban families exercise their access to school choice.
 She has published in journals including British Journal of Sociology of Education, Discourse: Studies in the Cultural Politics of Education, Children’s Geographies, and Youth and Society.
 For her PhD research, which examined school choice from the perspective of young people, Dr. Yoon received the AERA Social Context of Education Division’s Distinguished Dissertation Award in 2014.